SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 San Francisco Rental Car: SFO Tips

-This is a great option for those needing a vehicle for their entire trip.
+This is a wonderful option for those needing a vehicle for their entire trip.
 If you are staying outside of SF or planning on driving daily, this is the easiest way to get your San Francisco rental car.

-All of the major rental companies including Alamo, Dollar, Enterprise, Hertz and Thrifty have rental cars available at SFO.
+All of the major rental companies, including Alamo, Dollar, Enterprise, Hertz, and Thrifty, have rental cars available at SFO.
 The Rental Center is open 24 hours a day - so you can pick up yours at any time.

 Once you arrive at SFO, you'll want to find the signs for the AirTrain Blue Line Train.
 This is the train that will take you over to the SFO Rental Center.
 This train also runs 24 hours a day, so you can always easily reach it.